astronomer/docs/learn/connections/bigquery.md

 If you're running Airflow in a GKE cluster, complete the following steps:

 1. In your Google Cloud console, open the Google Cloud project where you're running BigQuery and copy its **ID**.
-2. [Enable Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and [configure Airflow to use workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
+2. [Enable Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and [configure Apache Airflow® to use workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
 Copy the name for the Kubernetes service account that you create.
 3. Go to **IAM**, then click **Service Accounts** and search for your Kubernetes service account.
 If you don't see your service account, click **+ ADD** to add your service account to your Google Cloud project.
 4. [Grant roles](https://cloud.google.com/iam/docs/grant-role-console) to your service account to access BigQuery.
 See [BigQuery roles](https://cloud.google.com/bigquery/docs/access-control#bigquery) for a list of available roles and the permissions.